 also be addictive to some people and cause other side-effects such as anxiety,

 paranoia, dizziness, loss of coordination, or increased heart rate .
-CBD, on

 the other hand, doesn’t have the euphoric side effects — and a lot of evidence shows that it‘s an effective anti-seizure

 treatment .
 This is in line with the idea that the ECS regulates how neurons